Participant ConsentPlease Note: IRB contact information on consent forms should include both co-chairs as listed below:

 If appropriate, assurance that the participant is old enough to provide legal consent to participate (in the US, individuals under 18 years of age require the permission of a parent or guardian).

-Contact information, including address, telephone number, and email address for researcher, faculty advisor and for the IRB Chair.
+Contact information, including address, telephone number, and email address for researcher, faculty advisor and both IRB co-chairs.
 Contact information is usually provided in written form, even for oral consent procedures.
 For written consent procedures, the participant should receive a copy of the entire written consent form.

 For written consent forms: signatures of participant and investigator.